shorttermproject/solstice-client-portal/README.md

 Besides being good for the planet, solar power can help people save money on their utility bills.

-This website demonstrate the a ReactJS single page application using Node.JS backend.
-It loads and parses a json data file on the server.
-The json data file is requsted by the client and is used to populate the initial data for Redux store.
-The ReactJS application uses react-router for page management and redux for application state.
+This website demonstrate a ReactJS single page application using Node.JS backend.
+The server loads and parses a json data file.
+The data file is requsted by the client and is used to populate the initial state in for Redux store.
+This demo uses react-router for page management and Redux for application state.s

 Frameworks: